Humboldthain Flak Tower

 Know Before You Go

 Volkspark Humboldthain (People’s Park Humboldthain) is open 24/7.
-The Berliner Umwelten museum offers a variety of tours of the city's subterranean bunkers, including the one in Humboldthain.
+Berliner Unterwelten offers a variety of tours of the city's subterranean bunkers, including the one in Humboldthain.
 The registration desk is opposite the park on Brunnenstraße, next to the subway entrance.

 Tickets for the tours need to be booked in advance.
 Follow signs from the street below to the meeting point on top of the tower.
 Visitors can also go up just to watch the view.